Yes, though this answer depends on what one considers decent and affordable!

 - The MoFi UltraDeck is a much better turntable, though perhaps not what most consider affordable.

-- The Rega Planar 3 is a belt-drive classic and can be had for around $1,500.
-This is a solid value, not a high-precision deck by any means but they do sound decent.
+- The Rega Planar 3 is a belt-drive classic for around $1,500.
+This is a solid value, not a high-precision deck by any means but they sound decent.
 Don’t go lower than a Planar 3 in Rega’s lineup though.

-- Cheap ProJect, Thorens, Denon and other $500 or less turntables are not worth buying if you want something decent.
+- Cheap ProJect, Thorens, Denon and other $500 or less turntables are not worth buying in my opinion.

-- Non-brand name gear like Crosley, Marley and other such equipment is junk and should avoided if you care about your records and how they sound.
+- Non-brand name gear like Crosley, Marley and other plastic equipment is literal garbage and should avoided if you care about your records and sound.

 Best Options